 Reviewing the Executive Director's request, the Commission finds the gift is to the governmental agency, not to a covered individual.
 Because of that finding, the gift ban does not apply.
-In this instance, although the invitation was extended to the named individual, it was in her capacity as the Executive Director of the Department of Revenue.
-In this capacity she will be representing the state of Colorado.
-The benefits of participation include an exchange of ideas and policy suggestions from others involved in the issue of marijuana regulation and legalization.
-The five factors listed above also support the gift of travel in this instance as the benefit appears to flow to the Department of Revenue and the state of Colorado, and not to the individual.
+In this instance, although the invitation was extended to Executive Director Brohl, it was in her capacity as the Executive Director of the Department of Revenue.
+In this capacity she or her designee will be representing the State of Colorado.
+The benefits of participation include an exchange of ideas and policy suggestions from others involved in the issue of marijuana regulation and public health.

+The five factors listed above also support the gift of travel in this instance as the benefit appears to flow to the Department of Revenue and the State of Colorado, and not to the individual.
 The invitation was to the Executive Director in her official capacity.
 Further, the invitation was made ex officio in that the invitation is to the Executive Director of the agency charged with regulating legalized marijuana.
 The topic of the panel for the specific presentation relates to the publically mandated duties of the Executive Director.
-There is no conflict of interest since WOLA is not an agency that would seek to curry favor from the Executive Director or DOR, since neither are in a position to take action against WOLA as a non-profit entity.
+There is no conflict of interest since SFU is not an agency that would seek to curry favor from the Executive Director or DOR, since neither is in a position to take action against SFU as a Canadian non-profit public university.
 Finally, the conference is an event in which ideas, policies and strategies may be exchanged making it educational in nature.

 Because the gift is a benefit to the agency and Colorado, and does not directly benefit the Executive Director in her individual capacity, the gift ban does not apply.
 The requester may accept payment for travel and other expenses related to attendance at this event.
+Additionally, the gift is from a nonprofit that accepts less than 5% of its funding from for-profit entities and the requestor is scheduled to participate in a panel discussion.
+Therefore, the requestor may also be exempt from the gift ban pursuant to sec.
+3(3)(f).